volodymyrhudyma/blog/content/blog/custom-events-in-javascript.md

 ## Dispatch A Custom Event

-Of course, after defining a Custom Event you need to be able to fire it.
+After you define a Custom Event, you obviously need to be able to fire it.

-This was partly shown in the previous section.
+This was partially shown in the previous section.

-A Custom Event can be dispatched to any object that extends the **EventTarget** interface and it includes **document** and **window** objects as well:
+A Custom Event can be sent to any object that extends the **EventTarget** interface, and this includes **document** and **window** objects as well:

 ```javascript
 // Find the "button" element